sccn/sccn.github.io/tutorials/11_Scripting/Analyzing_EEG_data_in_EEGLAB_The_Wakeman-Henson_dataset.md

 ```

 ### Run ICA and flag artefactual components using IClabel
+Then, we apply ICA to the data.
+If you have installed the *Picard* plugin for EEGLAB, you may replace 'runica' by 'picard'.
+As 'runica', *Picard* is an Infomax ICA algorithm but uses the newton optimization method, which is both faster and theoretically more efficient.
 You can find more details on using ICA to remove artifacts embedded in EEG data by reading the [dedicated section](/tutorials/06_RejectArtifacts/RunICA.html) on the EEGLAB tutorial.

+Then we use IClabel to classify components.
 IClabel is an EEGLAB plugin installed by default with EEGLAB, which calculates a probability for the type of each independent component (brain, eye, muscle, line noise, etc.).
 Note that the second argument of the function *pop_icflag.m* 'thresh' is to specify the minimum and maximum threshold values used for selecting components as artifacts.
 The thresholds are entered for 6 categories of ICA components that are, in order: *Brain*, *Muscle*, *Eye*, *Heart*, *Line Noise*, *Channel Noise*, *Other*.
 So here, you can see that we only remove ICA components if they are classified in the *Eye* or *Muscle* with at least 80% confidence.
 ICA components that are flagged as artefactual by IClabel are then subtracted (removed) from the data.